Alexandria Reynolds » Mrs. Reynolds

 *Please be sure your child is practicing their math facts at home!

-Writing: Journal Writing & How-To Writing
+Writing: Journal Writing & Persuasive Writing (Opinion)

 • Review Paragraph Conventions and Writing